SeleniumHQ/www.seleniumhq.org/src/main/rst/02_selenium_ide.rst

 Navigation Panel
 ++++++++++++++++
-Navigation between test cases and test suites is done through the right hand side of Selenium IDE.
+Navigation between test cases and test suites is done through the left hand side of Selenium IDE.
 Clicking on Tests with the small caret will open up a menu.

 .. image:: images/chapt2_img20_Navigation.png